 Peabody School Student Population

 - How many students attend Peabody School?
-Peabody School serves more than 150 students from Pre-kindergarten through eighth grade.
+Peabody School serves 180 students, 89 girls and 91 boys, from Pre-kindergarten through eighth grade.

 - Where do Peabody students live?
 While the majority of our students are from the Charlottesville/Albemarle area, students come from as far away as Staunton, Lexington and Gordonsville to learn here.

 - What percentage of Peabody School teachers hold advanced degrees?
 77%

 - How experienced are the teachers at Peabody School?
 The faculty averages over 12 years of teaching experience.

 - How small are the classes at Peabody School?